 What is the Zoological Society of Milwaukee?

-The Zoological Society of Milwaukee (ZSM) was established in 1910 as an informal group of community leaders who bought animals and raised funds for the Zoo.
+The Zoological Society of Milwaukee was established in 1910 as an informal group of community leaders who bought animals and raised funds for the Zoo.
 Today it is a non-profit 501(c)3 organization with the mission to conserve, educate and support the Milwaukee County Zoo.
-The ZSM has 44 full-time and 10 part-time employees who manage daily operations and programs.
-In the 2010-11 fiscal year, the ZSM raised more than $6.4 million to support the Milwaukee County Zoo.
+The Society has 50 full-time and 45 part-time employees who manage daily operations and programs.
+In the 2018-19 fiscal year, the Society raised more than $10.2 million to support the Milwaukee County Zoo.

 A Rich History

-Happy Birthday to us!
 In 2010, the Zoological Society celebrated its centennial anniversary.
-Since 1910 the Zoological Society has been a driving force behind Milwaukee’s Zoo, from the time it was the 38-acre Washington Park Zoo on Vliet Street in Milwaukee, Wis., through the move to its 209-acre location on Blue Mound Road in the 1950s.
-Please click here for vintage photos, stories and historical resources.
+Since 1910, the Zoological Society has been a driving force behind Milwaukee’s Zoo, from the time it was the 38-acre Washington Park Zoo on Vliet Street in Milwaukee, Wis., through the move to its 209-acre location on Bluemound Road in the 1950s and today.

 Supporting the Zoo

 Helping the Milwaukee County Zoo maintain its reputation as Wisconsin's premier educational and cultural treasure is a big part of the Zoological Society's mission.
-Together, the Zoo and ZSM serve about 1.3 million Zoo visitors a year.
-The ZSM and Zoo work together to attract both a strong family base as well as a diverse, non-traditional audience through free days, targeted school programs, evening concerts, special events and other efforts.
-Thanks to the vision of community leaders and the generosity of many friends, the ZSM has invested millions in capital improvements to the Zoo.
-Through two capital campaigns, ZSM support, combined with matching dollars from Milwaukee County, has helped build animal homes that resemble natural habitats.
+Together, the Zoo and Society serve more than 1.3 million Zoo visitors a year.
+The Society and Zoo work together to attract both a strong family base as well as a diverse audience through free days, targeted school programs, evening concerts, special events and other efforts.
+Thanks to the vision of community leaders and the generosity of many friends, the Society has invested millions in capital improvements to the Zoo.
+The Society's support, through two capital campaigns, combined with matching dollars from Milwaukee County, has helped build animal homes that resemble natural habitats.
 These habitats include the Stearns Family Apes of Africa Pavilion, Primates of the World, the Herb & Nada Mahler Family Aviary, the Florence Mila Borchert Big Cat Country and the MillerCoors Giraffe Experience.